gildastema/Python-Manu/HELP.md

 You can use GitHub actions or Travis (x)
-Tests should run automatically when a pull request is created against the main branch (x) Grant Yannick' write access to the repository to test Write Kubernetes manifests or Helm charts to deploy the container into a Kubernetes cluster You do not need to provide Terraform code for provisioning the cluster, you can assume an existing cluster The application should be exposed as a service such that it can be accessed from a browser (local IP is fine) Create a /ip endpoint that returns the city and state of the IP requesting the page (x)
+Tests should run automatically when a pull request is created against the main branch (x) Grant Yannick' write access to the repository to test Write Kubernetes manifests or Helm charts to deploy the container into a Kubernetes cluster (o) You do not need to provide Terraform code for provisioning the cluster, you can assume an existing cluster The application should be exposed as a service such that it can be accessed from a browser (local IP is fine) Create a /ip endpoint that returns the city and state of the IP requesting the page (x)